Jose Mourinho was full of praise for midfielders Frank Lampard and Oscar following Chelsea’s 3-0 victory at West Ham.

-“He played very, very well,” Mourinho continued.
-“Another who was very comfortable on the pitch.
-He benefited from the protection offered from Mikel.
-After that, Lamps felt a bit more freedom to find these shooting areas."
+"He played very, very well," Mourinho continued.
+"Another who was very comfortable on the pitch.
+He benefited from the protection offered from [John Obi] Mikel.
+After that, Lamps felt a bit more freedom to find theses shooting areas."

 Sandwiched between Lampard’s strikes was an impeccable finish from Oscar.
 Collecting the ball from Hazard, the former Internacional man spun, held off James Collins, before placing the ball past Jaaskelainen with ease, an example, according to Mourinho, that embodies the midfielder’s talent.

 "I think the same as you think," Mourinho responded, when asked how well he felt Oscar performed.
 "In the middle, on the sides, he works hard – he covers – and when he has the ball he's able to score.

 "It's not easy to succeed in this country, especially when so fragile, but his talent is amazing."